dverdin/writings/2018-Hackathon-report.md

 ## Community

-Luc stressed out the fact that, currently, self organization of the community is weak.
-We won't achieve anything without a good coordination and that newcomers have difficulties to know where to start.
+Luc stressed out the fact that, currently, self organization of the community is weak and that newcomers have difficulties to know where to start.
+We won't achieve anything without a good coordination.

 Here are a few things that were approved by the hackathon attendees.

-### Semantic versioning.
+### Semantic versioning

 Here is the [semantic versioning](https://semver.org/) pattern, adopted by a large number of softwares:

 `<major>.<minor>.<patch>`

-Example :
+Example:

 `6.2.23`

-  - **<major>**: non backward-compatible changes to the API
+  - **<major>**: non backward-compatible changes to the API;
   - **<minor>**: backward-compatible new functionnalities
-    - if even (2, 4, 6...): stable release
+    - if even (2, 4, 6...): stable release,
-    - if odd (1, 3, 5, ...): unstable release
+    - if odd (1, 3, 5, ...): unstable release;
   - **<patch>**: backward-compatible bug fixes.

-The current way of Sympa versioning is atypical a prone to instill confusion to users.
+The current way of Sympa versioning is atypical and prone to instill confusion to users.
 Non reversible and unstabilizing changes are introduced to the only active branch.
 Consequently, people upgrading Sympa can have broken features when they should expect only bug fixes.

 Changing the way we version is possible right now (replacing the 6.2.33 with 6.3.0 for example).
 It is just a matter of communication:
   - send a message to the lists,